 Current Account in Russia averaged 12604.28 USD Million from 1994 until 2021, reaching an all time high of 40800 USD Million in the third quarter of 2021 and a record low of -3774 USD Million in the second quarter of 1998.
 This page provides - Russia Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Russia Current Account - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Current Account in Russia is expected to be 25100.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Russia to stand at 38400.00 in 12 months time.
-In the long-term, the Russia Current Account is projected to trend around 38000.00 USD Million in 2020, according to our econometric models.
+Current Account in Russia is expected to be 19500.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Russia Current Account is projected to trend around 15700.00 USD Million in 2022 and 15000.00 USD Million in 2023, according to our econometric models.